 Once a goal is established, it’s time to create a routine.
 Similar to deciding on a goal, it’s helpful to create a specific routine for you.
 You know how motivated you are and how much you can add to your routine without getting overwhelmed.

 To start, think about what your routine needs to include to achieve your goal.
 If your goal is to be more active, your routine may include going for walks.
 If you have a goal to control your stress, it might involve you tracking the times you feel stressed in order to identify triggers.

 With the understanding of what your routine will require, you need to decide on a frequency.
 How often do you want to commit to doing your routine?
-Perhaps, you are creating a morning routine to help start your day, or an afternoon routine to remind you to take a break or an evening routine that will help you clear you mind before bed.
+Perhaps, you are creating a morning routine to help start your day, an afternoon routine to remind you to take a break or an evening routine that will help you clear your mind before bed.

 Again, make sure to choose what will work best for you to accomplish your goals.
 Keep in mind that it’s ideal to start small and work your way up, so don’t feel discouraged if your routine doesn’t occur often.